Aubs0618/SLE777_Group11_Assessment4/README.md

 # Question 02 -

-#To determine total coding DNA in E-coli and campylobacter ,unlist the csv and save as a variable tot_cod_dna_ecoli
+#To determine total coding DNA in E-coli and campylobacter ,
+#unlisted the csv and saved as a variable tot_cod_dna_ecoli
 #using"count" command , the DNA nucleotides are counted
 #To determine total coding DNA in E-coli
 ```{r,total coding DNA ecoli}